austin-carman/goals-be/README.md

     - goal_title (string)

   - Optional:
-    - goal_completed (boolean) - Defaults to false if not provided.
     - steps (array of step objects) - Becomes required IF steps are created with goal.
-    - step_title (string) - Becomes required IF steps are created with goal, for each step object in list.
+    - step_title (string) - Becomes required IF steps are created with goal.
+Required in each step object in steps list.
     - step_notes (string) - An optional property of each step object
     - step_completed (boolean) - An optional property of each step object.
 Defaults to false if not provided.

-  - Example 1: new goal without steps:
+  - Example 1 - new goal without steps:
   {
     "goal_title": "New Goal Title"
   }

-  - Example 2: new goal with steps:
+  - Example 2 - new goal with steps:
   {
     "goal_title": "New Goal Title",
     "steps": [